tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 # Request payload
+<details><summary>Request payload</summary>

 This is the request payload with only standard parameters and no customization at all.

-<details><summary>Request payload </summary>

 ```json
 {